C2SM/icon-vis/README.md

     conda activate psyplot

+If you already have the environment but want to update it:

+    conda env update --file local.yml --prune

 If you are using the conda setup and want to use GRIB data, you will need to set the ```GRIB_DEFINITION_PATH```.
 This can be done on Tsa/Daint by sourcing the script ```setup-conda-env.sh```.
 It only needs to be run a single time, as it will save the ```GRIB_DEFINITION_PATH``` environment variable to the conda environment.
 You will need to deactivate and reactivate the conda environment after doing this.
 You can check it has been correctly set by ``` conda env config vars list```.
 This script also sets the Fieldextra path, which is used for data interpolation.
 See [FAQs](#trouble-shooting) if you get an error running this.

     source env/setup-conda-env.sh